 The development of electric vehicles has made considerable progress in recent years.

-This makes the theoretical effects in simulations on electricity grids more concrete.
+Additionally this makes the theoretical effects in simulations on electricity grids more concrete.
 In order to master local load peaks, charge management systems will be deployed, which help to avoid the need for a massive network expansion.

 Part of these charging management systems is the principle of Reverse Power Transfer.
 Basically, this function is considered useful and technically feasible, but requires further evaluation and concretization within the framework of national regulations.
-The document below describes the contents and boundary conditions of Reverse Power Transfers.